PISTON-HEAD/FHIR-Api-Service/README.md

 # FHIR GraphQL Patient API

-A Spring Boot GraphQL API service for managing patient data with FHIR R4 compliance and JWT authentication.
+A Spring Boot GraphQL API service for managing patient data with FHIR R4 compliance and JWT authentication.This is a GraphQL and REST API Spring Boot application that manages patient records with healthcare industry standards.
+It supports FHIR R4, a standard used for transferring patient data electronically across different healthcare systems.
+Users can create and fetch patient information using both GraphQL and REST endpoints, providing flexibility in how data is queried and retrieved.
+The application is secured with username/password authentication for login and JWT (JSON Web Tokens) for authorization, ensuring that only authenticated users can access sensitive patient information.
+It includes support for multiple patient identifier types such as Medical Record Numbers (MRN), Social Security Numbers (SSN), and Account Numbers, making it suitable for real-world healthcare integration scenarios.
+The service is fully containerized using Docker with MySQL database, making it easy to deploy and run in any environment

+Create and search patient records
+Authentication - User signup/login with JWT token security RESTful API - Traditional REST endpoints for patient operations GraphQL API - Modern GraphQL queries for more flexible data fetching:
+Search by identifier, gender, first/last name
+Returns FHIR-compliant JSON resources

 ## Quick Start